My Mother the Carjacker

 "My Mother the Carjacker" is the second episode of the fifteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on November 9, 2003.
-Homer receives a cryptic message in the newspaper informing him to come to a certain place at midnight, and soon discovers that the person who wrote the message is his mother, Mona Simpson.
 It was written by Michael Price and directed by Nancy Kruse.

-Glenn Close makes her second of six guest spots as Homer's mother.
+In the episode, Homer receives a cryptic message in the newspaper informing him to come to a certain place at midnight, and soon discovers that the person who wrote the message is his mother, Mona Simpson.
+Glenn Close makes her second of eleven guest spots as Homer's mother.
 It has a direct link from the season seven episode "Mother Simpson".
 It was nominated for a Writers Guild of America Award in 2004.
 In its original run, the episode received 12.4 million viewers.
+It received mixed reviews.

 Plot

 On Kent Brockman's Channel Six "Oops Patrol" segment, he displays a humorous headline ("Mayor Unveils Erection to Cheering Crowd"), noticed and submitted by Marge, for which she receives a free T-shirt and other perks from the town.
 An envious Homer, after trying on and stretching out Marge's shirt, attempts to find his own funny headline so he too can win a T-shirt.
 Homer spends the following night with newspapers plastered over his bedroom wall, exhausting himself in his search.
 He finds an article entitled "World's Biggest Pizza".
 The first letters of each line spell out an invitation for Homer to meet someone at Fourth Street Overpass at midnight.
 He wakes Bart so they can both go.
 When they reach the overpass, the mystery person reveals herself to be Mona Simpson, Homer's mother.

 At the Overpass Diner, Mona explains that the government is still hunting her because of her crime of sabotaging Mr. Burns' germ warfare lab.
 Her nostalgia aroused by a macaroni pencil case Homer had made for her when he was five, her liberal links at the Springfield Shopper published the story of the giant pizza to lure Homer.
 Chief Wiggum, Lou, and Eddie arrive at the diner, and Lou recognizes Mona.
 Waitress Hora lets Homer, Mona, and Bart escape through the back after they increase her tip.
 After they drive off, Homer rams into the police station, where Mona is arrested.
 At the trial, during which it is implied by Homer afterwards that Mona's ex-husband Grampa testifies against her, Homer is put on the stand and, after a long clueless pause, gives a heartfelt request that they do not take his mother away from him again.
 The jury, deeply moved, acquit Mona, much to Burns' fury.